Javascript

 Here we receive a prop setActiveItem from the parent that allows us to set the React component that is going to be instanced and set in the parent context.

-To keep this example simple, Item A and Item B are just strings.
+To keep the simple example, Item A and Item B are just strings.
 Of course, you could easily replace them with React components.

 Dummy Wrapper Component